-Prepare to think on your feet, hypothetically
+Prepare to think on your feet when fielding behavioural interview questions

 Here is a sample situational interview question: “How would you respond to a client who insisted you made an error?”

 Whether you made a mistake or not, the key is to focus on the resolution.
-The interviewer wants to know how you would handle complications.
+The interviewer wants to know how you would handle conflict.
 Instead of pointing the finger at others, discuss how you would address the complaint, outlining the steps you’d take to diffuse the situation.